 And don’t forget to pay him at the end of the ride!
 Ask “Cuánto me cobra?” to find out how much it costs.

 There you have it, my friends.
 These words and phrases will help you immensely on your trip.
 Learning a few words in Spanish really breaks down barriers.
+If you really want to make an impact pick up a phrase book before your trip!
+Even if you really have no interest in ever fully learning the language, it’s helpful to have a reference.
 Many people in Mexico speak or, at the very least, understand English, but if you make the effort to converse with them in Spanish they will be very appreciative.

 Will it be awkward?
 Absolutely.
 But everyone loves a good language barrier anecdote!